JesseJames-Git/Electronic_Appliances_DB_System/README.md

     ``` python lib/cli.py ```

-- After cloning and setting up the app, ensure you follow the navigational details.
+- After cloning and setting up the app, ensure you follow the navigational options.

 - Feel free to interact with the application using the options given.